Construction & Property Construction Industry Scheme

 • No employer pension contributions

-• Personal liability for Class 2 and Class 4 NI instead of employee Class 1
+• Personal liability for Class 4 NI instead of employee Class 1 (compulsory Class 2 NI was abolished from 6 April 2024)

 IR35 and CIS - when both apply

 The off-payroll working rules (IR35) apply when a worker provides services through their own limited company.
-In construction, both IR35 and CIS can apply:
+In construction, the two regimes interact:

-• Medium and large contractors must assess employment status under IR35
+• Medium and large contractors must assess employment status under the off-payroll rules (Chapter 10 of Part 2 of ITEPA 2003)

 Best practice for contractors